What is NebulaGraph¶

 Advantages of NebulaGraph¶

-NebulaGraph is open under the Apache 2.0 License.
+NebulaGraph is open under the Apache 2.0.
 More and more people such as database developers, data scientists, security experts, and algorithm engineers are participating in the designing and development of NebulaGraph.
 To join the opening of source code and ideas, surf the NebulaGraph GitHub page.

 NebulaGraph is designed in a shared-nothing architecture and supports scaling in and out without interrupting the database service.

-NebulaGraph supports clients in popular programming languages like Java, Python, C++, and Go, and more are under development.
+NebulaGraph supports clients in popular programming languages like Java, Python, C++, and Go, and more are being developed.
 For more information, see NebulaGraph clients.

 Reliable access control¶